travis-ci/docs-travis-ci-com/user/languages/ruby.md

   We ignore the failure from that command, because the failure most likely means that there was no matching Bundler version to uninstall.

-In your build configuration may require a combination of these workarounds.
+Your build configuration may require a combination of these workarounds.

 #### Caching Bundler